 Intimate and shocking, “Among the Believers” offers rare insights into the ideological battles shaping Pakistan and the Muslim world.
-The film has been nominated for an Emmy Award and has received many others, but has been banned in Pakistan.
+The film has been nominated for an Emmy Award and has received many other nominations, but has been banned in Pakistan.

 This film follows the lives of two teenage students who have attended madrassas (Islamic seminaries) run by the Red Mosque network organised by charismatic cleric Abdul Aziz Ghazi.
 Throughout the film, their paths diverge.
 Talha, 12, detaches from his moderate Muslim family and decides to become a jihadi preacher.
 Zarina, also 12, escapes her madrassah and joins a regular school.
 Over the next few years, Zarina’s education is threatened by frequent Taliban attacks on schools like her own.

 Abdul Aziz Ghazi is an ISIS supporter and Taliban ally.
 He is waging jihad against the Pakistani state.
 His dream is to impose a strict version of Shariah law throughout the country, as a model for the world.
 A flashpoint in Aziz’s holy war took place in 2007, when the government leveled his flagship mosque to the ground, killing his mother, brother, only son and 150 students.
 With unprecedented access, Among the Believers follows Aziz on his very personal quest to create an Islamic utopia, during the bloodiest period in Pakistan’s modern history.